-For generations, it has been suggested that there is a relationship between scalp hair loss and testosterone levels, with studies done in vitro (experiment conducted outside of a living organism in a controlled environment) showing that indeed sex hormones such as testosterone inhibit hair growth.
+For generations, it has been suggested that there is a relationship between scalp hair loss and testosterone levels, with studies done in vitro (an experiment conducted outside of a living organism in a controlled environment) showing that indeed sex hormones such as testosterone inhibit hair growth.

 In genetically predisposed individuals, hair loss is typically characterized as androgen-responsive hair loss.
-A decrease in scalp hair follicle size caused by DHT and decrease in the duration of androgen, combined with an increase in miniaturized hair follicles (shorter and finer hairs) is the hallmark of androgenic alopecia.
+A decrease in scalp hair follicle size caused by DHT and a decrease in the duration of androgen, combined with an increase in miniaturized hair follicles (shorter and finer hairs) is the hallmark of androgenic alopecia.

 A cross-sectional population study conducted in Northeastern Germany examined 373 men from the general population who had not received prescribed drugs in the past 7 days.

 The analysis revealed no significant relationship between general hair loss and testosterone levels in men from the general population.
 When men with and without general hair loss were compared, there was no observable difference in androgen concentrations.

-These results are therefore consistent with previous research which suggests that an increase in androgen sensitivity or the number androgen receptors may be the causes of androgenic alopecia, rather than the concentration of androgens like testosterone present in the body.
+These results are therefore consistent with previous research which suggests that an increase in androgen sensitivity or the number of androgen receptors may be the cause of androgenic alopecia, rather than the concentration of androgens like testosterone present in the body.